dienerlab/nextflow_intro/docs/talk.md

 ## Let's get cookin'

 Login to MedBioNode.
-You will need conda/mamba.
+You will need conda/mamba there.
+On your local machine you would need conda and git.

 Setup a nextflow conda environment: